5031 University Operator

 3. Promotes a positive, service-oriented image of the University by providing routine, non-technical information about local and long-distance telephone procedures and system features and establishing conference calls upon request.

-5. Assists with maintaining, updating, and validating database information within the applicable modules in the telemanagment software program, E911, cable management, enterprise voice communications system, voicemail system, and other database information as required.
+5. Responsible for the maintaining, updating, and validating database information within the applicable modules in the telemanagment software program, E911, cable management, enterprise voice communications system, voicemail system, and other database information as required.

 SUPERVISION

-The University Operator is supervised by the Coordinator, Telecommunications and supervises part-time and student employees.
+The University Operator supervises part-time and student employees.

 OFFICE OF HUMAN RESOURCES